Scene Prior Filtering for Depth Super-Resolution: Experimental Results

-\textbf{Joint DSR and Denoising.} Tabs.~\ref{tab:denoising_NYU} demonstrates that our method outperforms other methods in joint DSR and denoising on NYU-v2 and Middlebury datasets.
-Depth obtained in real environment is often noisy, which poses a challenge to the HR depth restoration.
-Similar to the existing method~\cite{zhong2023deep}, we add Gaussian noise with a variance of $25$ to the LR depth as input.
-As evidenced by Tab.~\ref{tab:denoising_NYU}, compared to the second-best method, our SPFNet reduces the RMSE by $0.35cm$ ($\times 8$) and $0.58cm$ ($\times 16$) on the NYU-v2 dataset, and by $0.18cm$ ($\times 8$) and $0.38cm$ ($\times 16$) on the Middlebury dataset.
-Furthermore, Fig.~\ref{fig:Denoising} presents the visual comparison on NYU-v2 and Middlebury datasets.
-Notably, the depth edges predicted by our SPFNet are more accurate.
-For example, the edges of the bed legs in Fig.~\ref{fig:Denoising} (NYU-v2) are clearer than other approaches.
-These results confirm that our SPFNet exhibits superior performance and generalization.
+\textbf{Joint DSR and Denoising.} Tab.~\ref{tab:denoising_NYU} demonstrates that our method outperforms other approaches in joint DSR and denoising on four benchmark datasets using bicubic downsampling.
+Depth obtained in real-world environments is often noisy, which poses a challenge to HR depth restoration.
+Similar to the existing methods~\cite{kim2021deformable,zhong2023deep,shin2023task}, we first add Gaussian noise (mean 0 and standard deviation 0.07) to the LR depth as a new input.
+As evidenced by Tab.~\ref{tab:denoising_NYU} (top), compared to the second-best method, SPFNet reduces the RMSE ($\times 16$) by $1.23cm$ on the NYU-v2 dataset and by $0.68cm$ on the Middlebury dataset.
+Fig.~\ref{fig:Denoising} (Noisy depth) presents the visual comparison on the $\times8$ Middlebury dataset.
+Notably, both our SPFNet and SPFNet-D demonstrate strong noise robustness, enabling them to recover highly precise and sharp depth from noisy environments.
+For instance, the edges of the toy and the cord restored by our method are clearer compared to other approaches.

+Following the previous method~\cite{shin2023task}, we further introduce Gaussian noise to both the LR depth and RGB images as new inputs to simulate challenging real-world environments.
+As shown in Tab.~\ref{tab:denoising_NYU} (bottom), our SPFNet surpasses the suboptimal approach ($\times 16$) by $4.19cm$ RMSE on the NYU-v2 dataset and by $1.19cm$ RMSE on the Lu dataset.
+In addition, although our SPFNet-D exhibits a performance drop compared to the original SPFNet, it still achieves results comparable to those of recent advanced methods (\textit{e.g.}, SUFT~\cite{shi2022symmetric}, DCTNet~\cite{zhao2022discrete}, and SGNet~\cite{wang2024sgnet}) without incurring the additional computational cost of large-scale models.
+As illustrated in Fig.~\ref{fig:Denoising} (Noisy RGB-D), the edges of the bowling pin reconstructed by our method are visibly more accurate and closer to the GT depth.
+In summary, these results thoroughly confirm the robustness of our method.